mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 * The `/path/to/representative_bins/folder` indicates the path to the representative bins folder.
 * The `/path/to/libraries/folder` indicates the path to the the folder with the libraries of the sample.
-* The `~/path/to/output/folder` indicates the path to the output folder where the results will be written
+* The `~/path/to/output/folder` indicates the path to the output folder where the results will be written.

 ## 5.d Construction of combined relative abundance table (not done)